Fox (band): Band history

 However, Noosha shared vocals with other members of the band in 1975 follow-up album, Tails of Illusion, with the songs sung by Noosha, Young, Frank, and Armstrong.
 The album enjoyed some cult critical acclaim but not the sales success of its predecessor; without Noosha's distinctive voice, casual listeners did not associate the songs with the band that had recorded "Only You Can".
 Roger Taylor of Queen added backing vocals to the song "Survival".

 The band returned to the charts in April 1976 when "S-S-S-Single Bed" was a Top 5 UK hit, and topped the Australian chart.
 (Bananarama did their own version of this song in 2009 on their album Viva.)
 Again, the band did not attempt to capitalise upon its previous success, and the accompanying album Blue Hotel (1977), yielded only one further single, even though Noosha was the lead singer on all its tracks.

 Noosha Fox left the band after Blue Hotel.
 Armstrong and Young continued to work together in the band Yellow Dog.
 Their second single for Virgin became the first hit single that Virgin Records released, "Just One More Night" making it to No. 8 on the UK Singles Chart.
 After a short period of success, Armstrong went on to work with Van Morrison, and Solley later joined Procol Harum.
 Noosha launched a solo career, and her first single, "Georgina Bailey", written and produced by Young, briefly entered the Top 40 in the UK Singles Chart (reaching number 31) in 1977.

 In 1979, Noosha Fox tried to restart her solo career with a single, "The Heat Is On" (a song written by Florrie Palmer and Tony Ashton), on Chrysalis Records.
 A later version of the song, by ABBA's Agnetha Fältskog, was a European hit four years later.
 Noosha recorded several singles in the early 1980s for the Earlobe label but none were successful, and she evidently retired from the music industry, although she did not return to Australia.

 Fox reformed briefly in 1980, releasing the new wave-influenced "Electro People", written as the theme music for the Kenny Everett Show in 1981.
 The band considered a reunion in the early 1990s, but the tracks recorded at this time were unreleased until 2004, when they appeared as bonus tracks on the Tails of Illusion CD.

 After the band

-It was reported in 2007 on BBC Radio 4's The Music Group and again in April 2011 that Noosha Fox was working on new material, but as of 2020 no material has been released commercially.
+In 2007, it was reported, on BBC Radio 4's The Music Group, that Noosha Fox was working on new material.
+An unreleased track from that time called "Judy Blue" is available via YouTube Music.
+In April 2011, her son Ben Goldacre confirmed that she is actively making music but no more new material has been released.

 Herbie Armstrong recently tried to find solo success, appearing on the 2011 series of Britain's Got Talent.
 He made it through to the live semi-finals but did not make it through to the final.
 In his semi-final, he appeared singing a version of Barry Manilow's hit, "Mandy".